Annual Meeting Health & Welfare Sessions

 CPD Credit: 1.50

-105 - Intersection of Network Discounts and Cost Transparency
+105 - Intersection of Price Transparency and Network Evaluation

-The traditional reliance on network discount metrics is being challenged by a new wave of cost transparency regulations and machine-readable files (MRFs).
-Speakers explore how the public release of negotiated rate data is changing the way actuaries evaluate provider networks, assess plan competitiveness, and support pricing strategies.
-Presenters also discuss practical ways actuaries can incorporate MRF data into their work—highlighting use cases in benchmarking, provider contracting analysis, and strategic forecasting.
-We’ll also address the limitations and complexities of this emerging data source, and how actuaries can balance transparency-driven insights with actuarial rigor.
+For health actuaries, the traditional reliance on network discount metrics is being challenged by a new wave of cost transparency regulations and machine-readable files (MRFs).
+Speakers explore how the public release of negotiated rate data changes the way actuaries evaluate provider networks, assess plan competitiveness, and support pricing strategies.
+Presenters discuss practical ways actuaries can incorporate MRF data into their work—highlighting use cases in benchmarking and analysis across employers and providers.
+The speakers also address the limitations and complexities of this emerging data source, and how actuaries can balance transparency-driven insights with actuarial rigor.
 Designed for health actuaries working in pricing, network analytics, or provider strategy, this session offers actionable perspectives on navigating a rapidly evolving reimbursement landscape.

 Credits: